Become a Better Mother by Committing to the Practice

 Mothering is more than a job, it is a practice.
 A practice of showing up, over and over and over.
 Even when your child is fighting with you, throwing food or toys at you, even when they are telling you to go away.
 Especially then.
-It is showing up especially when you want to walk away.
-It is a practice of being in the moment, whether the moment is hard and impossible or transcendently beautiful.
-It is a practice that never gets easier, but I’m getting better at it.
+It is showing up when you want to walk away.
+It is being in the moment, whether the moment is hard and impossible or transcendently beautiful.
+This is a practice that you can't ever quit, but it gets easier the longer you keep practicing it.